carlosmartoz/pokedex/README.md

 <div align="center">
    <h3 align="center">Pokédex</h3>

-   <p align="center">Pokédex in React, TailwindCSS working with the consumption of an API with Axios.</p>
+   <p align="center">A web application to create a Pokédex where an API is consumed, allowing you to see the information of each Pokémon.</p>
 </div>

 ## 💼 Skills